Max Verstappen: 'Mad Max' evolves into Formula One world champion | DW | 12.12.2021

 "He belongs back in school.
 You can't be in Formula One driving like that," snapped former world champion Niki Lauda of Verstappen's 2016 Belgium Grand Prix.
 The Dutchman took out both Ferraris at the start of Spa and then later, to avoid an overtake from the speeding Kimi Raikkonen, he zigzagged back and forth.

-It didn't help that Verstappen wasn't aware of any of his errors after the fact.
+It didn't help that Verstappen wasn't always aware of any of his errors after the fact.

 On the other hand, Verstappen's brash arrival in F1 also earned him recognition.